SyrineB11/BAC-GAME/README.md

    else
     {P.get_theme()=="sport";
      {cout<<"**the first lettre is**    :"<<P.getL()<<endl;
-      cout<<"u choosed the theme sport"<<endl;
+      cout<<"you did chose the theme sport"<<endl;
       cout<<"the theme sport contains 5 columns";
         do
-          { cout <<"choose the column you want to write in  C1: for nom sport// C2: for nom machine du sport // C3 :for nom femmes sportives quebecoises //C4 for nom spotifs tunisiens // c5 femme sportives francaises:";
+          { cout <<"chose the column you want to write in  C1: for nom sport// C2: for nom machine du sport // C3 :for nom femmes sportives quebecoises //C4 for nom spotifs tunisiens // c5 femme sportives francaises:";
             cin>> attsport;
             if (attsport=="C1")
               {